 Synopsis

-The suspenseful and engaging nature of “Fair Play” is heightened by the constant tension whenever the lead characters interact at work.
-The fear of someone discovering their secret adds a palpable sense of unease that keeps the audience on the edge of their seats.
-Eddie Marsan’s menacing performance adds another layer of intrigue to the film.
-His portrayal of a character who may potentially uncover the protagonists’ relationship adds a sense of impending danger and raises the stakes for Luke and Emily.
+The suspense and engagement in “Fair Play” are intensified by the constant tension present in the workplace interactions of the lead characters.
+The fear of discovery and the consequences it may bring create a palpable sense of unease, effectively keeping the audience on the edge of their seats.
+Eddie Marsan’s menacing performance adds a layer of intrigue, portraying a character with the potential to uncover the protagonists’ secret.
+His presence introduces an element of impending danger, raising the stakes for Luke and Emily.

 Overall Grade: 3/5 Stars